-Similar to South Carolina’s “implied consent” law for submitting to a breathalyzer test if you are pulled over on suspicion of drunk driving, Section 50-21-114 of the Boating and Safety Act requires boaters to submit to a breath test when stopped on suspicion of BUI.
+Like South Carolina’s “implied consent” law for submitting to a breathalyzer test if you are pulled over on suspicion of drunk driving, Section 50-21-114 of the Boating and Safety Act requires boaters to submit to a breath test when stopped on suspicion of BUI.
 The law states:

-“A person who operates a water device is considered to have given consent to chemical tests or analysis of his breath, blood, or urine to determine the presence of alcohol . . . if arrested for an offense arising out of acts alleged to have been committed while the person was operating or directing the operation of a water device while under the influence of alcohol . . . .”
+“A person who operates a water device is considered to have given consent to chemical tests or analysis of his breath, blood, or urine to determine the presence of alcohol . . . is arrested for an offense arising out of acts alleged to have been committed while the person was operating or directing the operation of a water device while under the influence of alcohol . . . .”

 Refusing a breath test is a violation of Section 50-21-114, and it can result in an automatic 180-day suspension of your boating privileges.
-It also creates a presumption that you knew you were intoxicated and chose not to take the test in an effort to avoid having your blood alcohol concentration (BAC) used against you in court.
+It also creates a presumption that you knew you were intoxicated and chose not to take the test to avoid having your blood alcohol concentration (BAC) used against you in court.

 Unlike the breath test, you are not required to submit to field sobriety tests—which are referred to as the “Afloat Test Battery” on the water.
 As a result, it is generally best to politely refuse the Afloat Test Battery if asked.
-If you have already been charged and you consented to the Afloat Test Battery at the time of your arrest, there are various ways that you may be able to challenge your performance on these tests, and you will need to discuss the details of your arrest with your attorney in order to determine what defenses you have available.
+If you have already been charged and you consented to the Afloat Test Battery at the time of your arrest, there are various ways that you may be able to challenge your performance on these tests, and you will need to discuss the details of your arrest with your attorney to determine what defenses you have available.

 What Are Some Possible Defenses to BUI Charges in South Carolina?

 - Your boat was not “moving” – South Carolina’s BUI law only applies to the operation of a “moving motorized water device or water device under sail.”
-If you were docked or anchored, this may provide a complete defense to your BUI charge.
+If you were docked or anchored, this might provide a complete defense to your BUI charge.

-- You were not “under the influence” – In order to prove a BUI charge, prosecutors must show more than the simple fact that you were drinking while operating a moving vessel.
+- You were not “under the influence” – To prove a BUI charge, prosecutors must show more than the simple fact that you were drinking while operating a moving vessel.
 They must also show that you were “under the influence” behind the helm.
 While your BAC and Afloat Test Battery results are possible evidence against you, there are ways you may be able to keep these out of your case, and they are not necessarily proof positive of BUI.

 - Your boat was stopped or searched illegally – The Constitutional protections that apply on land apply on South Carolina’s inland waterways as well.
 If you were stopped or searched in violation of your Fourth Amendment’s rights, then the state’s evidence against you may be inadmissible in court.